 1. How are CapMan’s operations structured?

 The CapMan Group (the Group) is comprised of CapMan Plc and its subsidiaries and associated companies.
-CapMan has subsidiaries in Finland, Sweden, Norway, Guernsey, Luxembourg, Cyprus and the United Kingdom.
+CapMan has subsidiaries in Finland, Sweden, Guernsey, Luxembourg and the United Kingdom.
 These subsidiaries act as fund management and/or advisory companies for the Group’s funds that in turn make direct investments in portfolio companies or in real estate assets, or as investment companies.

 All CapMan’s subsidiaries and associated companies are listed in the Notes to the Accounts in the Financial Statements section of the company’s Annual Report.

-The Group’s key investments strategies are Buyout, Real Estate, Russia, Credit, Growth and Infra.
-The Group further has three service teams: (1) Scala Fund Advisory, which offers advisory services to private equity fund managers, (2) CapMan Procurement Services (CaPS), which offers purchasing and procurement services to growth companies, and (3) a fund management and back office service team.
-In addition, the Group has Finance, Back Office, Legal, Communications & IR, IT and Human Resources functions.
+The Group’s key investments strategies are Growth, Buyout, Credit, Real Estate and Infra.
+The Group further has a service business, which it is reorganising into three service teams: (1) CapMan Wealth Services, which offers wealth advisory services, (2) JAY Solutions, which offers reporting, analytics and back office services and (3) CapMan Procurement Services, which offers purchasing and procurement services to growing companies.
+The reorganisation is expected to be completed during 2020.
+In addition, the Group has Finance, Back Office, Legal, Communications & IR, IT and HR functions.

 2. Who are CapMan’s investors?

-CapMan’s fund investors are professional investors, including over 120 Nordic and international institutional investors (e.g. pension funds and insurance companies).
+Investors in CapMan’s funds are predominantly professional investors.
+Over 250 Nordic and international institutional investors (e.g. pension funds and insurance companies) invest in CapMan’s funds.

 3. What is CapMan’s investment approach?

 Each investment team and fund has its own clearly defined investment strategy.
-We aim to increase the value of the businesses and real estate that we invest in.
+We aim to increase the value or income profile of the businesses, real estate and infrastructure that we invest in.
 We achieve this by selecting the targets carefully and setting clear objectives for our value creation work and actively creating value in each stage of the investment process.
 A successful investment calls for input from a motivated and experienced team that is familiar with various industries and situations.
 We seek to employ the best professionals both to CapMan and our portfolio companies.
-CapMan invests broadly in private equity from its own balance sheet.
+CapMan also invests in private assets, mainly our own funds, from our own balance sheet.

-4. How does CapMan add value to the companies or real estate it invests in?
+4. How does CapMan add value to the companies, real estate or infrastructure it invests in?

 CapMan also utilises its Board Network to bring new connections and in-depth sector knowledge to CapMan’s investment operations.
 The network is comprised of business leaders with long careers in various industries.